rogsme/yams.media/content/advanced/torrenting.md

 [![advanced-torrent-6](/pics/advanced-torrent-6.png)](/pics/advanced-torrent-6.png)

 You'll see a new torrent called "Torrent Tracker IP Checker".
-This torrent is never going to start downloading, its just for https://whatsmyip.net to check the IP address.
+This torrent is never going to start downloading, it's just for https://whatsmyip.net to check the IP address.

 [![advanced-torrent-7](/pics/advanced-torrent-7.png)](/pics/advanced-torrent-7.png)

-Back at the torrent tracker page, you'll see the data for your torrent, and your qBittorrent IP!
+Back at the torrent tracker page, you'll see the data for your torrent and your qBittorrent IP!

 [![advanced-torrent-8](/pics/advanced-torrent-8.png)](/pics/advanced-torrent-8.png)